risingwavelabs/risingwave-docs-legacy/cloud/cluster-stop-and-delete-clusters.md

 ## Delete a cluster

-If you no longer need a cluster or its associated data, you can delete the cluster to free up resources.
+If you no longer need a cluster and its associated data, you can delete the cluster to free up resources.

 :::info
 You must delete all clusters before [deleting your account](account-manage-your-account.md/?task=delete-account).